Chapter 9.04

 DOCK: A structure linked to the shoreline to which a vessel may be secured.
 A dock may be fixed to the shore or fixed on pilings, or may float in the water.

-FUEL MODIFICATION PLAN: An approved plan which identifies specific fuel modification zones within a property are subject to fuel modification.
+FUEL MODIFICATION PLAN: An approved plan which identifies specific fuel modification zones within a property that are subject to fuel modification.
 Fuel modification plans show the area and location of all hardscape/softscape improvements and fuel modifications necessary to achieve the minimum acceptable level of risk to structures from fires in combustible vegetation.

 FUEL MODIFICATION ZONE: A specific area where vegetation has been removed, planted, or modified in conjunction with an approved fuel modification plan that increases the likelihood that a structure will survive a wildfire, improve the defensible space around the structure for firefighting activities, and prevents direct flame contact with structures.
 Vegetation includes native and ornamental plants, non-native naturalized annual grasses, and other invasive or naturalized species.
 Fuel modification activities can include removal, partial or total replacement of existing plants with adequately spaced drought-tolerant and fire-resistant species, and thinning of existing native or ornamental species.